olafwied/D3.js_Global_Morality/README.md

 This is a project for Udacity's Data Analyst Nanodegree.

 Summary:
 This figure shows how views on moral questions depend on where you live.

 The data shown here provides survey responses of different countries for the following three questions on marriage:

 "Do you think ...

 1) extramaritial affairs
-2) divorce 3)
+2) divorce
-premaritial sex
+3) premaritial sex

 ... are/is morally

-1) acceptable
+a) acceptable (green)
-2) not acceptable or
+b) not acceptable (red) or
-3) not a moral issue?"
+c) not a moral issue (orange)?"

 Source: http://www.pewglobal.org/2014/04/15/global-morality/ (there are a lot more questions)

 Design:

 In order to demonstrate the dependence of the responses on the geographic, region the data is shown on a map.
 As the responses are given in percentages (limited by 100%), I used stacked bars and traffic light like colors to visualize the different proportions.
-"Mouseover" events and buttons ("click" events) are added to allow the viewer to explore the data interactively.
+"Mouseover" events (for the stacked bars and the summary on the side) and buttons ("click" events) are added to allow the viewer to explore the data interactively.

+Update: The different regions are highlighted using different colors.
+The colors were chosen in such a way that they are easy to distinguish and easy on the eyes by using different hues that fall in the medium range of intensity (generated from http://colorbrewer2.org).

+Update: To make the relationship between moral views (represented by the survey responses) and geographic region more visible I added a bar chart with the average responses grouped by the greographic region.
+Especially for the question on premarital sex, it shows the different persepctives on moral issues across regions.

 Feedback: